Profitbase/Episode-Docs/articles/flow/actions/postgre-sql/postgre-load-to-datatable.md

-# Load file to DataTable
+# Load to DataTable

-Executes an SQL query on a PostgreSQL database and retrieves the result to a [DataTable](https://learn.microsoft.com/en-us/dotnet/api/system.data.datatable) object.
-This action is commonly used to load data from the database for further processing, allowing you to work with the data within your workflow.
-You can specify the SQL query to fetch data and the DataTable variable will store the resulting rows, making them accessible for other actions in your process.
+Loads data from a PostgreSQL database into memory as a [DataTable](https://learn.microsoft.com/en-us/dotnet/api/system.data.datatable) object.

 <br/>